afer92/muse-radio-voice-satellite/README.md

    - Recommended to use Music Assistant for transcoding, enabling any file format playback and avoiding the AAC bug on the player.

 4. **Front-end Media Player Control**:
-   - Pause via the station's encoder click to interact with the voice assistant.
+   - Stop via the station's encoder click to interact with the voice assistant.

 5. **Buttons**:
-   - Buttons 1, 2, and 3 are hardcoded for direct radio station playback.
-Press the button to start or stop the station.
+   - Buttons check, 1, 2, and 3 are hardcoded for direct radio station playback.

 ---